 IQOE development was timely in that it coincided with the increasing deployment of non-military hydrophones, and IQOE may have stimulated this process.
 IQOE has documented and mapped this increase.
 IQOE has also been timely because it has taken place as the Global Ocean Observing System's Essential Ocean Variables (EOVs) were developed.
-The original list of EOVs did not include ocean sound, an important variable for understanding marine organisms and human impacts on these organisms.
+The original list of EOVs did not include ocean sound, an important variable for understanding many ocean processes including distribution and abundance of marine organisms and human impacts on these organisms.

 IQOE may also have been too early, in that the ocean acoustics and bioacoustics community had no experience in working together globally.
-IQOE has begun to help these communities work together globally, but there is still progress to be made, both in networking and expanding hydrophone deployment.
+IQOE provided a catalyst to help these communities work together globally, but there is still progress to be made, both in networking and expanding hydrophone deployment.
 Coverage is still far from global and includes many gaps.

 While the geopolitical climate around 2010 was quite favorable for international cooperation, the steep increase since then in "Great Power Competition" has made international cooperation harder in general, and for ocean sciences in particular.
-While in 2020 the United Nations proclaimed a Decade of Ocean Science for Sustainable Development (UNDOS, 2021-2030) to support efforts to reverse the cycle of decline in ocean health and gather ocean stakeholders worldwide behind a common framework to ensure ocean science to fully support countries in creating improved conditions for sustainable development of the ocean, this program has also suffered from the difficult geopolitical context, as well as from the inevitable priority of responding to COVID.
+In 2020 the United Nations proclaimed a Decade of Ocean Science for Sustainable Development (UNDOS, 2021-2030) to gather ocean stakeholders worldwide behind a common ocean science framework to support countries in improving ocean health and conditions for sustainable development of the ocean.
+However, this program has also suffered from the difficult geopolitical context, as well as from the inevitable priority of responding to COVID.

-However, for the IQOE, the "COVID Pause" in global economic activity during 2020 was fortuitous, as it caused substantially quieting in much of the ocean.
+The "COVID Pause" in global economic activity during 2020 was fortuitous for the IQOE, as it caused substantial quieting in much of the ocean.

-The IQOE may have been a little early in that machine learning/AI may be extremely helpful for digestions of enormous datasets, and these capabilities are just not coming online, as the March 2023 paper by the Chakraborty group (Goa, India), Biodiversity assessment using passive acoustic recordings from off-reef location-Unsupervised learning to classify fish vocalization.
+The IQOE may have been a little early in that machine learning/AI may be extremely helpful for digestion of enormous datasets, and these capabilities are just now coming online, as demonstrated by the March 2023 paper by the Chakraborty group (Goa, India).

-Important aspects of the ocean acoustics fields remain bound by constraints of military and government control.
+Important aspects of the ocean acoustics field remain bound by constraints of military and government control.
 This has not changed appreciably over the lifetime of the IQOE.